cpustejovsky/CharlesPustejovsky-2019-Promises/README.md

 # Developer Assessment V2

+## TODOs
+* fs.readFile() is only reading files that are correctly pathed locally which isn't good.
+I need to fix that.
+[This article from codeburst might be the ticket](https://codeburst.io/how-to-handle-multipart-form-data-in-nodejs-file-uploading-in-nodejs-26c0cb88adcf)
+* I need to make sure the verifyMsg.js logic is working on POST requests from the home page.

 I didn't understand the instructions and made a command line app when I should've made a client/server.
 Here's attempt #2 with some gained knowledge of async/await thrown in!

 ## Set Up